 Baby Boomers.
-Maybe you’re part of this infamous group born roughly between 1946 and 1964, starting just after World War II.
+Maybe you’re part of this infamous group born roughly between 1946 and 1964, half of which are now considered seniors.
 Or maybe they’re your parents or grandparents.
-Regardless of your relationship, the sheer size of this generation has an impact on the Guelph housing market.
+Regardless, the sheer size of this generation has an impact on the Guelph housing market.

 From an aerial view, it would be easy to see where the post-war housing boom began in Guelph.
-Starting at the downtown core and working outwards a radius of roughly one kilometre, the style of homes from the 40s can be identified as often smaller, steep-pitched one and a half storey dwellings built on a cement pad.
+The style of homes from the 40s can be identified as often smaller, steep-pitched one and a half storey dwellings.
+Sometimes built on a cement pad.
 This style of home is on streets like Cassino, Dunkirk and Memorial.

-As the Boomers started buying homes of their own, their influence on real estate development fueled Guelph’s next generation of neighbourhoods – mainly Areas like Kortright West and Kortright Hills started to sprout up.
+As the Boomers started buying homes, their influence on real estate fueled Guelph’s next generation of neighbourhoods.
+These include Guelph neighbourhoods like Kortright West, Kortright Hills, Grange Rd and Pineridge.
 Homes were larger as a whole- with more bedrooms and bathrooms, double car garages, larger lots and swimming pools.

-But now that Boomers are starting to hit retirement age, what’s the next move they’ll make?
-And how will this impact the local Guelph real estate market?
+That same National Post article goes on to say that “First, they are wary of long-term care facilities.
+Second, they are increasingly valuing the size of their homes during lockdowns”.
+But now that Boomers are starting to hit retirement age and become seniors, what’s the next move they’ll make?
+And how will this impact Guelph houses for sale?
 There are a few interesting trends to note.

-By Baby Boomers staying in their homes longer, this could indicate future housing pressures for younger generations who historically have moved in when seniors decide to move out.
-This would have a ripple effect on a market, where the supply of newer housing isn’t meeting up with the demand for it, potentially resulting in higher market prices.
+By Baby Boomers staying in their homes longer, this could indicate future housing pressures.
+Therefore, younger generations historically have moved in when seniors decide to move out.
+This would have a ripple effect on a market, where the supply of newer housing isn’t meeting up with the demand.
+As a result, there are potentially higher market prices.

-For the Boomers that decide they are going to move on, they’re often aiming to make this their last move.
-That means considerations of maintenance, mobility and size are more carefully weighed.
+For the seniors that decide they are going to move on, they’re often aiming to make this their last move.
+This means considerations of maintenance, mobility and size to weigh.
 To meet those goals, Boomers have zoned in on condominiums and bungalows.

-Over the past five years, more condo developments have been built in Guelph to meet the growing demand.
+More condo developments in Guelph are happening to meet the growing demand.
 And it’s in the numbers: condo sales are growing market share in Guelph versus other types of housing.
 From entry-level to penthouse units, condos offer many of the amenities that seniors desire.

-Although we’re typically used to looking at hard data and facts to determine the market dynamics, the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider when you’re shopping for a new home.
+We’re typically used to looking at hard data and facts to determine the market dynamics.
+But the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider.